How Senior-focused Technology Changes Assisted Living

 Adopting Technology to Seize Future Opportunities

 Transforming the TV into an interactive engagement engine provides a 360-degree view of residents.
-The data generated by the resident can be integrated with input from other sources, such as electronic medical records.
+With the newest retirement home TV technology, the data generated by the resident can be integrated with input from other sources, such as electronic medical records.
 This greater engagement provides families and caregivers a more direct role in managing the welfare of residents and is a fundamental aspect of how technology is transforming the assisted living industry.

 Seniors are tech-savvy.
 According to the World Economic Forum, older Americans are comfortable online, use their smart device, and navigate mobile apps on a daily basis.
 This has important implications for the senior living industry because “aging, technology and health issues will be inextricably linked in the future”.
 The senior care and housing industry will need to provide technology solutions to engage effectively the aging population of tech natives transitioning to senior living communities.